 1 John 3.1.

 John didn’t write any of his books and letters with chapters and verses.
-Medieval Christians did it: They gave every line in the bible an address, so we could more easily find it.
-It’s great for that.
+Medieval Christians added them.
+They gave every line in the bible an address, so we could more easily find it.
+It’s so useful!
 But every so often, it splits a sentence, paragraph, or train of thought, right where it ought not.
 As a result Christians tend to lose the train of thought, if not miss it altogether.

 - Don’t love society, which is passing away.